chotchki/feophant/README.md

 Based on reading this really means implementing Btree indexes.
 They don't seem to be that bad to understand/implement.

+First and most important question, how should the index layers work?
+    Are they transactional?
+(I don't think so until I implement a visability map) How should the low level layer function?
+        Should I have an Index config struct I pass around or just a table + columns + unique or not + type Index Config it is

+Index Manager -> for a given table
+IO Manager -> Handle Page Load / Store / Update

 **Path to 0.9**

 Implement where clauses, will likely need to have to start tracing columns from analyizing through to later stages.